JaydenMajor/Pages-In-Widgets/README.md

 ### Install From Git Hub
 1. Download or clone from https://github.com/JaydenMajor/Pages-In-Widgets/

-2. The directoy pagesingwidgets is the you want to zip and upload or paste in you wp-plugins filder
+2. The directoy pagesingwidgets is the you want to zip and upload or paste in you wp-plugins folder

 3. From this point on you can follow Install Via Upload Step 2 onward.